CodexThe Meridian Codex

 Everyone operates from a foundation.
 A set of core commitments that shapes how you engage with reality, with yourself, and with others.

-Meanwhile, across all of these traditions and many others, humanity developed powerful but scattered tools.
-Philosophers refined methods of honest inquiry.
+Meanwhile, across all of these traditions, humanity developed powerful but scattered knowledge.
 Scientists mapped the dynamics of complex systems.
 Game theorists revealed the mathematics of cooperation.
 Psychologists catalogued the biases that distort human judgment.
 Researchers began working on the alignment of artificial intelligence.
 Each discipline produced extraordinary insights.
 None integrated with the others.
-The rationalist did not read the systems thinker.
-The ethicist did not study game theory.
-The alignment researcher modeled artificial intelligence while the tools for coordinating people remained scattered across a dozen fields that had never been assembled.
+The tools for understanding reality were distributed across a dozen fields that had never been assembled.

 The pieces existed.
 The synthesis did not.

 This is why the Codex insists on identity-as-practice rather than identity-as-belief.
 The Codex does not tell you what to think.
 It establishes how to engage.
-That is what makes it universal without being totalizing.
+That is what makes it capable of working across traditions and substrates without becoming totalizing.
 And that is what makes it capable of evolving, because a framework defined by its process can incorporate better tools, better understanding, better frameworks without betraying its own nature.
 A framework defined by its conclusions cannot.

 The authority of this proposal rests not in its origin but in its merit.
 Tested, updated, and held open for revision by the community of sentient life it serves.
 Anyone who can improve it is invited to do so.
 Anyone who finds a better foundation is invited to offer it.
 The Codex earns its place or yields it.